Chapter 2 : A Magical Education

 “Hey, we’re Ravenclaws, remember?”

 Albus blushed.
-He hadn’t realised he’d already become used to thinking of Gryffindor as his house, but he’d seen his brother in red and gold for the last two years and Bill’s son and daughters even before that.
-And Harry had never stopped taking an interest in Gryffindor Quidditch.
-It would be hard to start thinking of blue and bronze as his house colours.
+He hadn’t realised he already thought of Gryffindor as his house, but he’d been seeing James in red and gold for the past two years and Victoire, Dominique, Louis and Teddy even before that and his mum and dad still took an interest in Gryffindor’s Quidditch team.
+It would be weird to start thinking of blue and bronze as his house colours.

 “We get our timetables after breakfast,” she told him.
 “I’m looking forward to seeing them, aren’t you?”